-Joint meeting with the Planning Board, Conservation Commission, and Open Space to discuss the proposed Open Space Residential Development -
+This was a joint meeting with Planning Board, Open Space, and Board of Health to discuss the proposed Open Space Residential Development bylaw.

 Chairman Knox of the Planning Board, called the meeting to order.
 Present were: Chairman Knox, Michelle MacEachern, Peter Conroy, and Jack Lynch.